IuriiSorokin/features/README.md

 `std::iostream` is free of the above shortcomings.
 It provides higher level abstractions: locales, custom streaming operators, streams can represent a file, a string, or an object, generating the data on-the-fly.
 One may also consider e.g. `boost::iostreams`.

+# Few remarks on the proposed code:

+The normal usage is demonstrated in `test_Parser.cxx` and `test_Canvas.cxx`.
+Class `Canvas` demonstrates how Features can be drawn.

+ Despite of the fact the code became considerably more complex, the usage and support is became simpler:
+ * Features are not required to implement any interface.
+They do not depend on the serialization and drawing.
+ * Once a new Feature is implemented, it has to be "registered" only in one place: in the `Features` alias (in `Features.h`).
+Failing to implement Feature (de-)serialization will result in a compile-time error;
+ * Default cctors and setters in Features are intentionally omitted.
+The copy cctors and copy assingment operators are required by `std::vector`.